Imaginativeone-Misc/Learning-DevOps/Learning-DevOps.md

 # Learning DevOps

+## Beginning Info

 - Table of Contents
-Preface
+- Preface
-Who this book is for
+- Who this book is for
-What this book covers
+- What this book covers
-To get the most out of this book
+- To get the most out of this book
-Download the example code files
+- Download the example code files
-Download the color images
+- Download the color images
-Code in Action
+- Code in Action
-Conventions used
+- Conventions used
-Get in touch
+- Get in touch
-Reviews
+- Reviews
-Section 1: DevOps and Infrastructure as Code
+## Section 1: DevOps and Infrastructure as Code
 DevOps Culture and Practices
 Getting started with DevOps
 Implementing CI/CD and continuous deployment